Ojenge/local-dashboard/README.md

 `opkg install local-dashboard`

 - This will set up the API, database and dashboard, the latter will be exposed at http://local.brck.com when accessed from within the SupaBRCK WiFi network.
-- Login as the root user account and the associated password.
+- Login as the `root` user account and the device password.

+> Repeated failed authentication attempts will lock out access to the local dashboard for `one hour`

 ## Logging